Skip to main content

 Adding more fields

-But it's still someone useful!
+But it's still somewhat useful!
 If you had a lot more forms, you could make a spellchecker from it.
-The client program could go through every word in a document, ask "Is this word in my database?", and if yes, it leaves it alone, and if no it underlines it with a red squiggle.
+The client program could go through every word in a document and ask, "Is this word in my database?", and if yes, it leaves it alone, and if no it underlines it with a red squiggle.

 So let's add another field and turn this into a transducer.